Arab officials visit cash-strapped Palestinian territory

 The emir postponed a visit to Ramallah he had announced this month, disappointing West Bank officials who had hoped he would arrive bearing gifts of cash.

-The Gaza visits broke years of diplomatic quarantine for the Islamist Hamas group, which refuses to recognize Israel or relinquish its arms, and increased the isolation of the dovish, Western-backed Ramallah government.
+The Gaza visits broke years of diplomatic quarantine for the Islamist Hamas group, which refuses to recognise Israel or relinquish its arms, and increased the isolation of the dovish, Western-backed Ramallah government.

 West Bank officials have watched with worry as uprisings in the Arab world divert attention from their diplomatic strategy, which has failed to achieve an independent Palestinian state.